 Have you ever wondered how early Singapore is like?
 Or are you looking for images or information on buildings or things that are lost in Singapore?
-Here is a list of recommended resources that you may look into: Books Independence : the history of graphic...read more
+Here is a list of recommended resources that you may look into: Books Independence : the history of graphic design in...read more

 These books represent a sampling of portraiture.
 Browse both historical and contemporary portraits.
 Discover portrait paintings, sculptures, and photography!read more

 A quick introductory guide on Renaissance art containing lists of survey titles, influential artists, and museums with substantial collections on renaissance art.read more